MostlyEmre/MostlyEmre/README.md

-I'm Emre (Pronounced like "Am-rae"), a product designer, hobbyist coder and a digital archivist.
+I'm Emre (Pronounced like "Am-rae"), a product designer, coder and a digital archivist.
 Originally from Turkey, I currently reside in Toronto, Canada.

 🔭 **Currently working on ...**
   - My upcoming citizenship test!